Skip to content

 -d '{"browserTypeId": 1, "operatorSystemId": 1, "quantity": 1}'

-# 2. Start the profile (use envId from step 1)
+# 2. Start it on this machine (use envId from step 1)

 curl -X POST "http://127.0.0.1:40000/api/env/start" \